 - stone lantern – symbolizing the light of wisdom dispersing ignorance.

-The Beomeosa Temple is above all close contact with the beautiful nature.
-From the temple there is a breath-taking view of the mountains.
+The Beomeosa Temple is above all close contact with beautiful nature.
+From the temple, there is a breathtaking view of the mountains.

-Beomeosa Temple – what else is worth to know?
+Beomeosa Temple – what else is worth knowing?

 - Beomeosa is also a year-round monastery, where the monks receive comprehensive teaching.